tock/tock/doc/reference/trd-appid.md

 Tock process state machine and names of its states is outside the scope of this document.

-One a Tock system is running, management interfaces may change the set of running processes from those which the boot sequence selected.
+Once a Tock system is running, management interfaces may change the set of running processes from those which the boot sequence selected.
 E.g., the process console might terminate a process so that it can run a different process with the same Short ID and a lower